tromp/cuckoo/README.md

 The memory efficient miner uses 3 bits per edge and is bottlenecked by accessing random 2-bit counters, making it memory latency bound.
-The core of this miner, where over 99% of time is spent, is also [extremely simple](doc/leancore).
+The core of this miner, where over 99% of time is spent, is also [relatively simple](doc/leancore).
 The roughly 4x faster latency avoiding miner, a rewrite from xenoncat's bounty winning solver, uses 33 bits per edge and is bottlenecked by bucket sorting, making it memory bandwidth bound.